rybinaanya/nissle_assembly/README.md

 ### Background

-Our laboratory obtained sample of *Escherichia coli* str.
-Nissle 1917  which occured to be contaminated.
-Sample inoculation led to producing two morphologically distinct types of colonies: of small and big size.
-We assumed that small colonies (referred further as "Nissle Small", or simply "NS") were formed only by *E. coli* str.
-Nissle 1917, while big ones ("Nissle Big", or "NB") consisted of both *E. coli* str.
+Our laboratory obtained the sample of *Escherichia coli* str.
+Nissle 1917 which occurred to be contaminated.
+Two types of colonies morphologically distinct by size were produced: small and big.
+We assumed that the first (referred further as "Nissle Small", or simply "NS") were formed only by *E. coli* str.
+Nissle 1917, while the second ("Nissle Big", or "NB") consisted of *E. coli* str.
 Nissle 1917 and some other bacterial contaminants.
 Both colonies were subjected to NextSeq sequencing in paired-end mode with the read length of 75 nt, generating two sequencing samples: NB and NS.

-In this work, we aimed to perform *de novo* assembly and determine taxonomy classification of contaminants for two sequencing samples obtained from the *E. coli* str.
+In our work, we aimed to perform *de novo* assembly and determine taxonomy classification of contaminants for two sequencing samples obtained from the *E. coli* str.
 Nissle 1917 colonies.

-Therefore, we set the following objectives
+Therefore, we set the following objectives:
 * perform *de novo* assembly of genome;
 * identify taxonomy of bacterial contaminants;
 * annotate draft assembly and compare with a reference genome.